jansabbe/todo-app/README.md

 ![Close-up of Add todo form with error message](docs/assets/add-todo-closeup-error.png?raw=true)

+Disabling the 'Add' button when the user types more than 100 characters isn't great UX.
+Instead we will show an explicit error message, coming from the backend.

+- Remove the "less than 100 characters"-check from `components/add-todo/validate.ts`.
+Update/remove any relevant failing tests

-We would like to test situations where the server returns an error.
-We could expand the fake test-server implementation, but that could lead to an overly complex fake implementation.
+We could expand the fake test-server implementation to return an error.
+However that can lead to an overly complex fake implementation.
 Instead we will temporarily replace an endpoint with a stub in our tests.
 The `POST /api/todos` should return a `400` status code and a json response that looks like this `{"code":"description_too_long","errorMessage":"Description may not be more than 100 characters"}`